pbloem/peterbloem.nl/blog/pca-2.md

 Let's start simply, why does the first principal component coincide with an eigenvector.
 And, while we're at it, which eigenvector does it coincide with?

 Visually, this is easy to show.
 In the image above, we plotted the bi-unit circle, and its transformation into an ellipse that covers the same part of the observed data.
 The <span class="oc">standard basis vectors</span> are mapped to the eigenvectors.
-Note that these become the axes of <span>the ellipse</span class="rc">.
+Note that these become the axes of <span class="rc">the ellipse</span>.
 One of the standard basis vectors is mapped to the ellipse's _major axis_, the direction in which it bulges the most.The direction in which the data bulges the most is also the direction of greatest variance, and therefore the first principal component.

 The proof of this fact is not very complex.